 - Family or friends - can be free, flexible, convenient and already know your child.
 They are not Ofsted registered or inspected.
 Therefore, if you want help with your childcare costs through Working Tax Credit, then you need to use someone who is registered with Ofsted to take children.

 - Registered Childminders - look after children in their own home from 0-14 years (depending on their registration).They usually offer childcare that covers the times that most working parents need.
 Most are flexible to offer out-of-school care to cover early mornings, evenings and some work weekends.
-Childminders are self-employed and many now offer the free early education places.
+Childminders are self-employed and many now offer the funded early education places.
 They are registered with Ofsted and inspected regularly.

 - A childminder agency - is an organisation that registers childminders and provides services to parents.
 The agency must be registered with Ofsted.
 The childminder agency may provide childminders with support services such as marketing, administration, training and development.
 They must also assess the quality of the childminders registered with them.

 - Day nurseries' - provide childcare for children from birth up to five years old, for part-time or full time working parents, or students.
 They are registered with Ofsted and inspected regularly.
-Almost all provide free early education places.
+Almost all provide funded early education places.
 Some provide after school and holiday care for school aged children.

 - Nursery schools - nursery classes attached to primary schools.
 They offer sessions for children from 2 and half to 5 year olds (though most children start school at 4 year olds so will move on to a Reception Class).
 They are registered with Ofsted and are inspected regularly.
-They provide free early education places.
+They provide funded early education places.
 Places into a school nursery are allocated to children on the basis of the school's admission criteria so parent’s need to contact the school directly to apply.
 Note: Attending a school nursery does not guarantee your child will get into that school.